 We sell our products globally and increasingly to Asia.
-The recent change in both the US and UK Governments attitude towards trade with China and to a lesser extent the European Union member states, directly affects the sale of our products to customers based in China.
-Our real time 3D sonars which are rated above 300 meters along with our inertial navigation and attitude measurement sensors (F280® series) are subject to export control for certain countries, including China.
+The recent change in both the US and UK Governments' attitude (and to a lesser extent the European Union member states) towards trade with China, directly affects the sale of our products to customers based in China.
+Our real time 3D sonars which are depth rated above 300 meters along with our inertial navigation and attitude measurement sensors (F280® series) are subject to export control for certain countries, including China and therefore requires an export license.
 We also are not allowed to promote our DAVD technology in China.

-In December 22, 2020 the US Government Department of Commerce (Bureau of Industry and Security, Commerce) amended the Export Administration Regulations (EAR) to add seventy-seven (77) Chinese entities "determined ....to be acting contrary to the national security or foreign policy interests of the United States".
+On December 22, 2020 the US Government Department of Commerce (Bureau of Industry and Security, Commerce) amended the Export Administration Regulations (EAR) to add seventy-seven (77) Chinese entities "determinedto be acting contrary to the national security or foreign policy interests of the United States".
 The amended EAR in general states that there is a "presumption of denial" of grant of export licenses to these entities and their affiliates.
 In a new pronouncement dated November 4, 2021, the US Government has expanded the list significantly which is an indication that the US Government policy and disposition towards China is hardening and companies in the technology space will increasingly find it difficult to sell to China due to government restrictions.

-The UK Government is generally in lock step with the US Government's position and recently, refused to grant export licenses for several applications for end users in China for the first time in 25 years of our dealing with the UK Export Control Organization.
+The UK Government is generally in lock step with the US Government's position and has refused to grant export licenses for several of the Company's applications for end users in China for the first time in 25 years of our dealing with the UK Export Control Organization.
 The curtailment of access to this market due to refusal to issue export licenses is likely to significantly impact our revenues from Asia.

-Furthermore, even though our sonars which are rated at 250m or less do not require export licenses for China, and our other products such as our geophysical products and Pan & Tilt devices, the UK Customs are now indiscriminately seizing all our shipments which are destined for China.
+Furthermore, even though our sonars which are depth rated at 250m or less do not require export licenses for China, and our other products such as our geophysical products and Pan & Tilt devices, the UK Customs are now indiscriminately seizing all our shipments which are consigned for China.